 You might work under senior web developers since you’re in a junior role, but you’re probably still involved in all the developmental stages of your team’s projects!
 You help with planning designing, implementing, testing, and gathering feedback on new web content.

 But you might not have such a complete understanding of how to create your ideal resume.
-How do you show the best parts of your job role while still demonstrating an eagerness to learn more?
+How do you show the best parts of your current planning and testing roles while still demonstrating an eagerness to learn more?

-You’re going to do great: I’ve got some solid advice based on years of experience in helping people land excellent web dev jobs, and 3 resume templates to help you out.
+You’re going to do great: We’ve got some solid advice based on years of experience in helping people land excellent web dev jobs, plus three resume templates to help you out.

 Junior Web Developer Resume